 The connected caves – complete with bats – echo with a constant drip-drip-drip, perfectly conjuring the chill dankness of a medieval Scottish castle.

 Belinda Dillon, Exeunt Magazine

-The acting was incredible and in that setting it felt as though we were really there.
+We have just got home after watching your performance of Macbeth at Beer quarry caves.
+We were totally blown away by it.
 I love going to the theatre but that was one of the best performances I’ve seen.
 My husband isn’t a keen theatre person but absolutely loved it.

-FOUR OF SWORDS has also developed a humorous, interactive, multi-media version of MACBETH which has proven to be a sure-fire hit with schools.
-FOUR OF SWORDS has visited a number of schools in the South West between Exeter and Bristol and has performed to 1,000 students.
+FOUR OF SWORDS’ humorous, interactive, multi-media version of MACBETH has been our flagship schools product.
+We have visited a number of schools in the South West between Exeter and Bristol and has performed to 1,000 students.

 The best Impact Day we’ve ever had.